Interpretable Deep Representation Learning from Temporal Multi-view Data: Discussion

 \section{Discussion}

-We have developed a nonlinear framework for longitudinal group factor analysis, namely DLGFA, with the goal of disentangling the dynamically shared latent embeddings for multiple groups (views) of data.
-One key feature of DLGFA is its ability to integrate the VRNN to the shared latent variables among different groups in order to model the complex sequence data and extract the dependency relationships.
+We develop an interpretable nonlinear framework for temporal multi-view data, namely ITM-VAE, with the goal of disentangling the dynamically shared latent embeddings for the complex multi-view varations.
+One key feature of ITM-VAE is its ability to integrate the VRNN to the shared latent variables among different groups in order to model the complex sequence data and extract the dependency relationships.

-Our empirical analysis on both motion capture and metabolomics data demonstrates that DLGFA successfully can extract the hidden time dependence structures.
+Our empirical analyses on both motion capture and metabolomics data demonstrate that ITM-VAE can successfully extract the hidden time dependence structures.
 More importantly, the achieved model efficiency and interpretability does not occur at the cost of model generalization.
-Because DLGFA can model complex longitudinal multi-view data and result in interpretable results, we believe DLGFA will have wide applications in different fields ranging from computer vision, disease studies, and finance.
+Because ITM-VAE can model complex temporal multi-view data and result in interpretable results, we believe ITM-VAE will have wide applications in different fields.